 banner landmark.
 While there can be multiple header elements used within a page, ideally there should only be a single banner landmark exposed.
 Instances where multiple banners may be desired would be if there were nested application roles within a single view.
-In such a case, it would be best to ensure each of these were given their own accessible name, as this would allow users to jump to each nested

-The type of content that goes into “Hero banners”, or “jumbotrons”, as they are referred to by Bootstrap, may seem like content that would go in a banner.
+In such a case, it would be best to ensure each of these were given their own accessible name, as this would allow assistive technologies to jump to each nested The type of content that goes into “Hero banners”, or “jumbotrons”, as they are referred to by Bootstrap, may seem like content that would go in a banner.
 This is compounded by the fact that these visually styled “banners” are typically placed at the top of a page.
 However, unless the hero’s content, or a version of the content, is used across all pages of a site, a hero banner would be better placed within a landmark more specific to the document itself.

 For instance, a blog article would be contained within the